valter-kungla/asdl/README.md

 # Autonomous Software Development Levels (ASDL)

 > *A technology‑neutral standard for describing the maturity of autonomy in the
 > software‑engineering lifecycle – inspired by the SAE J3016 self‑driving‑car
 > levels.*

 **Version 1.0 – 23 May 2025**
+**Authors**
-**Authors**  • ChatGPT (OpenAI o3) — original specification • Valter Kungla
+• ChatGPT (OpenAI o3) — original specification
+• Valter Kungla
+• Claude (Anthropic) — implementation guidance and practical examples

 ---

 ## Purpose

 ASDL offers a concise vocabulary (L0 → L5) for teams, vendors, researchers and regulators to communicate **how much of the software‑development process is handled autonomously by AI agents versus humans.**  The intent is to: